ultalex/Mirror-remote/README.md

 Power and monitor management;
-Displaying system information about the raspberry pi; (changes are required in the MMM-Remote-Control module) VNC launch; (changes are required in the MMM-Remote-Control module) Widgets for switching profiles, timer, stopwatch, breathing exercises, installed modules (test widget);
+Displaying system information about the raspberry pi; (changes are required in the MMM-Remote-Control module) VNC launch; (changes are required in the MMM-Remote-Control module) Widgets for switching profiles (MMM-ProfileSwitcher), timer, stopwatch (MMM-StopwatchTimer), breathing exercises (MMM-Breathwork), installed modules (test widget);
 The widget displays the module required for installation;
 2 languages: Russian (main), English (additional) Shortcuts;
 Working with multiple mirrors;
-Custom commands.
+Custom commands;
+Changing the volume of the mirror (MMM-Volume).

 ![Home](home.jpg)

 Changes in the MMM-Remote-Control module